 The Alvernia University Doctor of Physical Therapy (DPT) Program achieved the status of candidacy from the Commission on Accreditation in Physical Therapy Education in November 2014.
 The DPT is a clinical post-graduate doctoral degree that is 3 years in length and deemed to be the preferred credential for optimally preparing graduates to make significant contributions to the profession.
 Beginning in the Fall of 2015, the DPT program will be offered in a 4+3 year curricular format.
 Prospective students with an earned bachelor’s degree from Alvernia or another four-year accredited institution are welcome to apply.
 A 3+3 year, accelerated format is also available that allows Alvernia students who are admitted as undergraduate freshman into one of 4 majors (Biochemistry, Biology, Healthcare Science, or Psychology) to begin the professional phase of the curriculum in their senior year.
-Upon maintaining the required GPA and completion of all requirements, these students are eligible to compete with other accelerated students for entrance into the program and can expect to complete their undergraduate training and doctoral degree within 6 years.
+Upon maintaining the required GPA and completion of all requirements, these students are eligible to compete with other accelerated students for entrance into the program, and may complete their undergraduate training and doctoral degree within 6 years.
 See Alvernia DPT Program's current accreditation status under the "Accreditation" tab.